 This one comes from Donald Trump, explaining how he’s going to thoroughly investigate the disappearance of Jamal Khashoggi.
 It is a great mash up of “leave no stone unturned” (to look for something in every possible place) and “leave nothing to chance” (to allow nothing to be settled by chance) or perhaps also “uncover the truth.”
 The added bonus here is that his mash up manages to mean exactly the opposite of what he intended.

-A big thanks to Dave Julian for hearing this one and Marianne Julian for passing it on!
+A big thanks to David Barnes for spotting this one and sending it in.

 Heard on Morning Joe by Joe himself.
 It is a mashup of “put too fine a point on it” (to belabor or exaggerate the importance of some point or detail), and “paint (something) with a broad brush” (describe something in general or vague terms).
 Brushes can indeed be fine, hence the mixup.
 A big thanks to Frank King for spotting yet another malaphor in the wilds of MSNBC.